• Language

 Banks is the largest of the villages of the parish of North Meols on the West Lancashire coastal plain.
 Like most villages in the area, it was primarily an agricultural village thanks to the excellent soil round about, although there was also noticea

-6. Add Forest of Bowland to your Itinerary
+9. Add Nelson to your Itinerary

 Type